Brady, Bucs beat Seahawks 21-16 in historic Germany game

 Down 14-3, Seattle drove to the Bucs 9 before Devin White’s strip-sack of Smith, whose fumble was recovered by Anthony Nelson at the 13.

-Seattle had 57 net yards in the first half and Smith completed four straight passes after halftime.
-But the drive stalled on the Tampa 22 on a third-down incompletion intended for DK Metcalf, who was then flagged for unsportsmanlike conduct.
-Jason Myers kicked a 55-yard field goal to get Seattle on the board at 14-3.
+The Seahawks had 57 net yards in the first half and drove to the Tampa 22 after the second-half kickoff before settling for a 55-yard field goal by Jason Myers to get on the board at 14-3.

 YELLOW CARD